top of page

 What the Vet will do: A vet will take the bunny's temperature.
 Often times with bloat and stasis, they lose heat quickly.
 When temperatures plummet, they are at risk for shock.
 They will palpate the abdomen.
 Many times, bloat can be felt as a bulging of the stomach.
 A hardened lower abdomen indicates an intestinal problem.
 They will listen for bowel sounds.
 Lots of sounds means gas, lack of sounds may indicate a blockage.
 They will take x-rays of the G.I.
 Tract.
 If the rabbit has bloat, they may need to remove the pressure by placing a siphon tube down the rabbit's esophagus to remove any excess fluid and gas.
 The most common blockage is hair.
 This is why brushing your bunny is life-saving and important.
 After the blockage is removed, they will be given motility meds and you wait to see if they start eating on their own.
 Never force feed without asking the vet first.
 Critical Care is an excellent source of emergency food.

 For Lower G.I. blockages or gas.
 Treatment is similar to above, though recovery may be faster since they likely did not have a procedure.
 Massaging the abdomen helps the rabbit, as does keeping them hydrated.
-The vet may have given Sub-cutaneous fluids.
+The vet may have given subcutaneous fluids.
 Cisapride or Reglan may be given, as well as Meloxicam.
 Baby gas drops may be given.
-They are over the counter and very safe.
+They are over-the-counter and very safe.
 Simethicone is the active ingredient.
-You may have to find a compounding pharmacy for Cisapride--but they can make it banana flavored.
+You may have to find a compounding pharmacy for Cisapride--but they can make it banana-flavored.
 You are looking for the bunny to start eating and pooping.
 Pellets are often restricted during this time since you want them to eat lots of fiber, like hay.
 Recovery can take days before they eat normally.
 If they aren't eating on their own in a couple of days or get worse, take them back to the vet immediately.

-Vet costs: Visit $50.
+Vet costs: Visit $50-75.
 X-rays: $90 per view.
 Procedures: Over $200 Meds: over $100 for all.

 A good article on GI Stasis may be found here.